walling/unorm/README.md

 Contributers
 ------------

- - **Oleg Grenrus** cleaned up the code base and fixed JSHint errors.
+ - **Oleg Grenrus** is helping to maintain this library.
+He cleaned up the code base, fixed JSHint errors, created a test suite and updated the normalization data to Unicode 6.3.

 Development notes